 Why do asthma-friendly policies and practices make such a difference in the lives of students with asthma?

-Children spend a lot of their time in school, so an asthma-friendly environment means healthier students who are ready to learn.
+Since children spend a lot of their time in school, an asthma-friendly environment means healthier students who are ready to learn.
 The benefits of an asthma-friendly school can include:

 Improved academic performance

 Improved focus and physical stamina

 Everyone -- including families, school staff, students and community groups -- can play a role in creating this asthma-friendly environment.
 The first step is educating children, parents, and staff about asthma and the school environment.
 Practices and activities that identify and reduce potential triggers are important.
 In addition, the most effective and long-lasting way to create an asthma-friendly environment is through the implementation of school-wide and district-wide policies.

 The school community can help by: